Guide to Cisco Live 2024

 Stay on Task

 Why are you or your employer paying for you to attend the conference?
-Obviously, it’s so you can spend all day “networking” on Twitter/Teams/Slack/Facebook.
+Obviously, it’s so you can spend all day “networking” on X/Webex/Slack/Facebook.
 OK, maybe not.
 That’s not to say that the proverbial hallway track and social media aren’t valuable.
 They definitely are.
-In fact, I recommend following the hashtag #CiscoLive on Twitter.
-However, while you are in the midst of the Advanced Troubleshooting of Wireless LANs session is probably not the ideal time to be watching your Twitter feed.
+In fact, I recommend following the hashtag #CiscoLive on X. However, while you are in the midst of the Troubleshoot Catalyst 9800 Wireless Controllers session is probably not the ideal time to be watching your X feed.
 Otherwise, you will hear something you really care about, come out of the distraction, and realize you’ve missed it.
 At least, that’s the way it goes with me, so that is the suggestion I make.
-On the other hand, most sessions will have a dedicated Spark room with real-time Q&A and the ability task ask questions of the presenters for a few weeks after the conference.
+On the other hand, most sessions will have a dedicated Webex room with real-time Q&A and the ability task ask questions of the presenters for a few weeks after the conference.
 That’s a resource worth taking advantage of.

 Another thing to avoid is the temptation to look up that new feature you just learned about, or even remote into your favorite networking device to see if it supports the new bell and/or whistle.
 Make a note and save it for later!